Matthew 6:3 “But when you do a charitable deed, do not let your left hand know what your right hand is doing,”

 Isaiah 52:7 “How beautiful upon the mountains Are the feet of him who brings good news, Who proclaims peace, Who brings glad tidings of good things,Who proclaims salvation, Who says to Zion, “Your God reigns!”

-So whether you are giving food, clothes or the gospel, we have a model for how we should give.
+Whether you are giving food, clothes, or money, let it be done with a heart of worship.
 If we are led by the Spirit of God, we are counted as sons and daughters of God, and the work we do will be blessed.
 Our work will have it’s just reward and Jesus will likewise be glorified.
-Let’s not judge other’s work, Jesus makes that very clear, we don’t know others hearts and where their motivation is originating, so let God do the judging and us do the obeying.
+Let’s not judge one another’s work, Jesus makes this teaching very clear—we don’t know others hearts and where their motivation comes from, so let God do the judging and us do the obeying.

 The fruit of good works shows itself in due time.